Kwaza language: Reduplication

 Reduplication in the language is very common, and occurs in many contexts, some of which include lexical roots, constituent syllables of roots, verbal person inflections and other parts of morphemes.
 In Kwaza, reduplication can also represent a past tense construction, if the person cross-reference morpheme is reduplicated.
 This is particularly interesting since in the Kwaza language, there is zero specific marking of past and present.
-An example of this is shown here:

 Whereas something involving pain in the present tense would take this form: